oscaribv/tango/README.md

 #### Written by Oscar Barragán
 ##### email: oscaribv@gmail.com
+##### October, 2018
-##### Updated: November 29, 2018
+##### Updated: March, 2020

 ## __Introduction__

-Planets perform a gravitational *TANGO* around their parent stars which is called orbit.
+Planets perform a gravitational *TANGO* around their host stars which is called orbit.
-If the orbit inclination is close to 90°, the presence of a planet orbiting its host star can be inferred by detecting the periodic drops of stellar flux caused by the planet partly occulting the stellar disk.
+If the orbit inclination is close to 90°, the presence of a planet orbiting its host star can be inferred by detecting the periodic drops of stellar flux caused by the planet partly occulting the stellar disc.
 This phenomenon is called __transit__.
 If we observe the transits caused by planets in stellar light curves (flux *vs* time), we are able to decode the gravitational coreography and obtain planetary and orbital